HUL Q4 net up 12.74 pc at Rs 2,601 cr; net sales up 10.83 pc at Rs 14,926 cr | Headlines

 HUL's total expenses were at Rs 11,961 crore in Q4/FY23, as against Rs 10,782 crore.

+''Gross margin improved 120 bps... with a reduction in price vs. cost gap.
+We continued to invest competitively behind our brands and stepped-up A&P investments by 80 bps...
+EBITDA margin at 23.7 per cent remains healthy,'' it said.

-Total income of HUL in the March quarter was at Rs 15,375 crore.
+The total income of HUL in the March quarter, including - sales, service and other operating revenue, was at Rs 15,375 crore.

 ''In challenging circumstances of geopolitical uncertainties, high commodity inflation and tepid market growths, I am pleased that we have delivered yet another year of strong and resilient performance.